pyPhotometry/docs/docs/user-guide/graphical-user-interface.md

 - Text box to specify the subject ID.

-- Controls for channel 1 and 2 LED current.
+- LED current controls for channel 1 and 2.

 - Buttons to start data acqusition, record data to disk, and stop acqusition.

 The second row are plotting controls:

 - Set the plot's Y range to the *Full* 0 - 3.3 Volt range, *Auto*-scale the range to the current data, or increase/decrease the Y scale.
-- Ticking the *'De-mean plotted signals'* checkbox subtracts the average value from each signal before plotting, making it easier to visualise both signals when they have different baseline levels (this does not affect the data saved).
+- Tick the *'De-mean plotted signals'* checkbox to subtract the average value from each signal before plotting, making it easier to visualise both signals when they have different baseline levels (this does not affect the data saved).
 You can use the 'Offset channels' control to adjust the relative Y position of the de-meaned signals.
 - The *Show event triggered plot* checkbox controls whether the event triggered plot is shown.
 By default it is shown when using a single setup but hidden when using more than one setup to save screen space.

+### Keyboard shortcuts

+`Ctrl+A` Autoscale all plots Y range to the current data.

+`Ctrl+F` Set all plots to the full 0-3.3V Y range.

+`Ctrl+D` Toggle *'De-mean plotted signals'* for all plots.

 ### Plots